johnkola/swagger-to-nextjs/CODEGEN-PROMPTS.md

 Create a generator class using ES Module syntax that produces Next.js 14 App Router API route handlers by rendering the templates/api/[...route].ts.hbs template for each API path using TemplateEngine.
 Import BaseGenerator and utilities using ES Module imports.
 For each path in the OpenAPI spec, convert OpenAPI paths like /pets/{id} to file paths like app/api/pets/[id]/route.ts, prepare template context with all operations, methods, parameters, schemas, and error responses for that path, use TemplateEngine.render() with the [...route].ts.hbs template to generate the route handler code, write each rendered file to the appropriate app/api directory structure using FileWriter, let the template handle all Next.js route handler code generation including TypeScript types, request parsing, and error handling, and never write route handler code in JavaScript.
 Export as default.

 ### /src/generators/ClientGenerator.js

-Build a generator using ES Module syntax that creates a typed API client library by rendering templates/lib/api-client.ts.hbs and templates/lib/toast.ts.hbs using TemplateEngine.
-Import BaseGenerator and utilities using ES Module imports.
-Generate lib/api-client.ts by preparing context data with all operations grouped by tags or resources, passing full operation details including paths, methods, parameters, schemas, and auth requirements to the template, using TemplateEngine.render() to generate the complete client code where the template handles all TypeScript interfaces, fetch logic, and error handling.
-Also render toast.ts.hbs for DaisyUI toast utilities, never generate API client code directly in JavaScript - the templates contain all implementation logic, and ensure the context includes theme configuration for toast styling.
-Export as default.
+Build a generator using ES Module syntax that creates typed API client libraries for multiple services by using OpenAPI Generator CLI with configuration files.
+Import BaseGenerator, child_process (execSync), fs-extra, path, js-yaml, chalk for colored output, ora for progress spinners, and utilities using ES Module imports.

+The generator should extend BaseGenerator and implement the following functionality:

+1. **Constructor and initialization**:
+- Accept options including serviceName, configFile, configPattern, baseOutputDir, continueOnError, parallel, withMocks
+- Initialize service registry array to track all processed services
+- Set default base output directory to 'src/lib/api-client'
+- Validate OpenAPI Generator CLI availability in constructor

+2. **Main generate() method**:
+- Detect if single service or multiple services based on options
+- If configPattern provided, find all matching config files
+- Process each service sequentially or in parallel based on options
+- Track overall success/failure status
+- Generate unified client interface after all services processed
+- Emit progress events for UI updates

+3. **Service detection and processing**:
+- Implement `findConfigFiles(pattern)` to locate all config files
+- Implement `processService(configPath, serviceName)` for single service
+- Extract service name from multiple sources in priority order
+- Normalize service names to kebab-case for consistency
+- Validate no duplicate service names

+4. **OpenAPI Generator execution**:
+- Implement `checkPrerequisites()` to verify Java and OpenAPI Generator CLI
+- Build command with proper escaping for different OS
+- Show progress spinner with service-specific messages
+- Capture stdout/stderr for debugging
+- Handle exit codes and provide helpful error messages
+- Support dry-run mode that shows what would be executed

+5. **Post-processing per service**:
+- Create service-specific directory structure
+- Move generated files to proper locations
+- Update import paths to use Next.js aliases
+- Fix common ESLint issues in generated code
+- Ensure TypeScript compilation passes

+6. **Integration wrapper generation**:
+- Implement `generateServiceWrapper(serviceName, config)` method
+- Create index.ts that re-exports all API classes and interfaces
+- Generate client.ts with axios instance configuration
+- Add authentication interceptors based on security schemes
+- Integrate error handling with DaisyUI toast notifications
+- Create typed configuration interfaces

+7. **Unified client interface**:
+- Implement `generateUnifiedClient()` method
+- Create root index.ts that exports all services as namespaces
+- Generate unified client object with all service instances
+- Create TypeScript interface for the unified client
+- Add service discovery and health check utilities

+8. **React hooks generation**:
+- Implement `generateServiceHooks(serviceName)` method
+- Create hooks for common CRUD operations
+- Add SWR or React Query integration based on options
+- Include loading, error, and data states
+- Generate hooks with proper TypeScript generics

+9. **Environment and configuration**:
+- Implement `updateEnvironmentFiles(services)` method
+- Add service-specific environment variables
+- Update env.d.ts with TypeScript declarations
+- Create service configuration schema
+- Generate example environment values

+10. **Documentation generation**:
+- Implement `generateDocumentation(services)` method
+- Create comprehensive README with all services listed
+- Add usage examples for each service
+- Document authentication requirements
+- Include troubleshooting section

+11. **Error handling and recovery**:
+- Wrap each service processing in try-catch
+- Log errors with service context
+- Support --continue-on-error flag
+- Implement rollback for failed services
+- Create error report summary

+12. **Utility methods**:
+- `extractServiceName(configPath, config, options)` - determine service name
+- `normalizeServiceName(name)` - convert to safe directory name
+- `validateServiceUniqueness(name)` - check for conflicts
+- `createServiceRegistry()` - track all services
+- `generateMockClient(serviceName)` - create mock for testing

+13. **Service name extraction and normalization**:
+- Extract service name from (in priority order):
+   - CLI option `--service-name`
+   - Config file `serviceName` property
+   - OpenAPI spec `info.title` (converted to kebab-case)
+   - Filename of the config (e.g., `openapi-config-user-service.yaml` → `user-service`)
+- Convert service names to safe directory names (kebab-case)
+- Validate uniqueness to prevent overwriting

+14. **Support multiple API services**:
+- Accept service name from options or extract from OpenAPI spec info.title
+- Support generating multiple clients in a single project
+- Create separate directories for each service: `src/lib/api-client/[service-name]/`
+- Handle config files named by service: `openapi-config-[service].yaml`
+- Allow pattern matching for multiple configs: `openapi-config-*.yaml`

+Example usage flows:
+- Single service: `swagger-to-nextjs generate --config openapi-config-user.yaml --service-name user-service`
+- Multiple services: `swagger-to-nextjs generate --config "openapi-config-*.yaml"`
+- Service discovery: Auto-detect and generate all services in a directory

+The generator should maintain backward compatibility for single API projects while enabling multi-service architectures.
+Each service should be independently versioned and updatable.
+Handle both single-service and multi-service scenarios gracefully, provide clear console output with colors and spinners, emit events for progress tracking, support incremental updates, and maintain backward compatibility.

+Export the class as default export using ES Module syntax.
 ### /src/generators/PageGenerator.js
 Create a generator using ES Module syntax that produces React components for user interfaces by rendering templates/pages/list.tsx.hbs, templates/pages/detail.tsx.hbs, and templates/pages/form.tsx.hbs using TemplateEngine.
 Import BaseGenerator and utilities using ES Module imports.
 For each appropriate API operation, determine which template to use based on operation type (GET array → list, GET with ID → detail, POST/PUT → form), prepare template context with operation data, schemas, UI hints, and DaisyUI component configuration, use TemplateEngine.render() to generate the React component where the template handles all React code, hooks, state management, and DaisyUI component usage, write rendered components to appropriate directories like app/[resource]/page.tsx, never generate React code in JavaScript - templates contain all component logic including data fetching, error handling, and UI rendering, and pass theme configuration to templates for consistent styling.
 Export as default.

 ### /src/generators/ProjectGenerator.js
 Build a generator using ES Module syntax that creates all necessary project configuration files by rendering templates in templates/project/ directory using TemplateEngine and delegating to specialized configuration generators.
 Import BaseGenerator, all config generators, and TemplateEngine using ES Module imports.
-Generate project files by rendering templates/project/package.json.hbs with dependencies analyzed from API spec, templates/project/tsconfig.json.hbs for TypeScript configuration, templates/project/next.config.js.hbs for Next.js settings, templates/project/tailwind.config.js.hbs with DaisyUI themes, templates/project/postcss.config.js.hbs for CSS processing, templates/project/globals.css.hbs with Tailwind directives, templates/project/layout.tsx.hbs for root layout with theme setup, templates/project/.env.example.hbs with extracted environment variables, templates/project/.gitignore.hbs for Git configuration, and templates/project/README.md.hbs with project documentation, while also delegating to specialized generators for additional configs like Docker, CI/CD, linting, etc., ensuring all file content comes from templates not JavaScript code.
+Generate project files by rendering templates/project/package.json.hbs with dependencies analyzed from API spec, templates/project/tsconfig.json.hbs for TypeScript configuration, templates/project/next.config.js.hbs for Next.js settings, templates/project/tailwind.config.mjs.hbs with DaisyUI themes, templates/project/postcss.config.mjs.hbs for CSS processing, templates/project/globals.css.hbs with Tailwind directives, templates/project/layout.tsx.hbs for root layout with theme setup, templates/project/.env.example.hbs with extracted environment variables, templates/project/.gitignore.hbs for Git configuration, and templates/project/README.md.hbs with project documentation, while also delegating to specialized generators for additional configs like Docker, CI/CD, linting, etc., ensuring all file content comes from templates not JavaScript code.
 Export as default.

 ---